opennetworkinglab/aether-docs/edge_deployment/sdfabric_deployment.rst

 .. note::

-   Currently, we don’t perform the incremental upgrade for TOST application.
+   Currently, we don’t perform the incremental upgrade for SD-Fabric application.
    Instead, we perform the clean installation.
    In the pipeline script, Terraform will destroy all existing resources and then create them again.